 New York City’s Ruth Wittenberg Triangle - April 1st - July 31st, 2022

 THE SCULPTURE EXPERIENCE

 Standing at 1.8m tall are the faces of 9 of the most endangered animals in the world.
 Created by internationally renowned public artists Gillie and Marc and based on the many photographs and sketches they have taken of wildlife over the past 15 years, this monumental exhibition is giving the public a unique experience to look deep into the eyes of these threatened animals in an intimate exchange, coming face to face with extinction.

 The 9 animals include the northern white rhino, chimpanzee, addax, western lowland gorilla, polar bear, red wolf, African forest elephant, hippopotamus, and the lion.
 These animals come from all over the world, from the African savannahs to the rainforests of Indonesia.
-They are all beautiful, instantly recognizable, yet in desperate need of help.
+They are all beautiful, instantly recognisable, yet in desperate need of help.

 In a fusion of conservation and contemporary art, the public is given an urgent message.
 This public sculpture experience is letting the public see these animals up close and personal, becoming aware of how endangered they really are.
 Because the public doesn’t see these animals in their day to day life, they may not realise how much they are at risk.
 This exhibition is changing this.
 The animals have been brought to the urban jungle, into the lives of the public in a brand new way.
 And once they can see them in this light, a part of their own home, then a bond can be formed.